BlankTuber/CurriculumTrackerAPI/API_DOCUMENTATION.md

 {
     "username": "new_username (optional)",
     "password": "new_password (optional)",
-    "currentPassword": "required if changing password" }
+    "currentPassword": "required if changing password",
+    "githubUsername": "new_github_username (optional, can be null to remove)" }
 ```